 Shielded Arc or Heavy Coated Electrodes

-extrusion.
-The electrodes are manufactured in three general types: those
+The electrodes are manufactured in three general types:

-coatings are combinations of mineral and cellulose.
-The cellulose
+- those whose coatings are combinations of mineral and cellulose

 Functions of Shielded Arc or Heavy Coated Electrodes

-prevents atmospheric oxygen or nitrogen from contaminating the weld
+This prevents atmospheric oxygen or nitrogen from contaminating the weld metal.

 They reduce impurities such as oxides, sulfur, and phosphorus so that these impurities will not impair the weld deposit.